JGCRI/gcam-doc/fusion.md

     double mEmiss = 0;

     // call back methods for GCAMFusion
-    // called if the second templated flag to GCAMFusion is true template<typename T>
+    // called if the fourth template argument to GCAMFusion is true template<typename T>
     void processData( T& aData );

     // call back methods for GCAMFusion
-    // called if the third templated flag to GCAMFusion were true
+    // called if the second templated argument to GCAMFusion is true
+    // we won't be using it in this example.
     //template<typename T>
     //void pushFilterStep( const DataType& aData );

     // call back methods for GCAMFusion
-    // called if the fourth templated flag to GCAMFusion were true
+    // called if the third templated argument to GCAMFusion is true
+    // we won't be using it in this example.
     //template<typename T>
     //void popFilterStep( const DataType& aData );
 };
 ```

+We now have everything we need to use the GCAM Fusion interface.
+The `GCAMFusion` object takes four template parameters:

+-   The handler object that we just defined.
+-   A boolean flag to indicate whether the handler will process the start of each
+    step taken into a `CONTAINER` object (default is `false`).
+-   A boolean flag to indicate whether the handler will process stepping out of
+    a `CONTAINER` object (default is false).
+-   A boolean flag to indicate whether the handler will process the data being found
+    (default is `true`).

+The last flag (the one that defaults to `true`) is the most common use case, and
+it's the only one we will use in this example.

+The `GCAMFusion` object constructor takes two arguments:

+-   A vector of FilterSteps
+-   An instance of an object that can handle the results of the search

 Then we can call GCAM Fusion with a search string and have it use the above
 struct to process the results: